Major Peter John Badcoe, VC (1934-1967, 33yo)

 CPL Cameron Stewart Baird VC (1981-2013, 32yo)

 Cameron Baird was born in Burnie, Tasmania, in 1981.
-He joined the Australian Regular Army in January 2000 and was posted to 4th Battalion (Commando), Royal Australian Regiment (now 2nd Commando Regiment).
-Baird served in East Timor and Iraq and was deployed four times to Afghanistan.
-He was awarded the Medal of Gallantry in 2007 on his second operational tour.
+He enlisted in the Australian Regular Army in January 2000 and joined the 4th Battalion (Commando), Royal Australian Regiment, which was later re-designated as the 2nd Commando Regiment.
+Over his career, Baird served on deployments to East Timor and Iraq, and completed four operational tours in Afghanistan.
+For his exceptional bravery during his second deployment, he was awarded the Medal of Gallantry in 2007.

-Baird was on his fourth tour of Afghanistan in 2013 when he was involved in the action for which he was awarded the Victoria Cross.
-He is the fourth person to receive the Victoria Cross for Australia during Operation Slipper.
-The VC citation reads, in part:
+In 2013, while serving on his fourth tour of Afghanistan, Baird took part in the operation that would posthumously earn him the Victoria Cross.
+He became the fourth Australian to be awarded the Victoria Cross for Australia during Operation Slipper.
+The official citation reads, in part:

 On 22 June 2013, a Commando Platoon of the Special Operations Task Group, with partners from the Afghan National Security Forces, conducted a helicopter assault into Ghawchak village, Uruzgan province, in order to attack an insurgent network deep within enemy-held territory.
 Shortly after insertion, Corporal Baird's team was engaged by small arms fire from several enemy positions.
 Corporal Baird quickly seized the initiative, leading his team to neutralise the positions, killing six enemy combatants and enabling the assault to continue.